symbolicdata/symbolicdata.github.io/FanoPolytopes.Ontology.markdown

 These should probably be modeled as classes (along with the other "boolean" properties).
 Some additional input from the polytopes community is needed here.

--   sd:canonical (only used for F.5D.0040.poly)
+-   sd:canonical - (only F.5D.0040)
 -   sd:centered
 -   sd:cone\_ambient\_dim
 -   sd:feasible
--   sd:gorenstein
+-   sd:gorenstein - (only F.3D.0014)
 -   sd:lattice
 -   sd:normal
 -   sd:pointed
--   sd:reflexive
+-   sd:reflexive - only 4 instances
--   sd:simple
+-   sd:simple - only 4 instances
--   sd:simple\_polyhedron
+-   sd:simple\_polyhedron - only 2 instances
--   sd:smooth
+-   sd:smooth- only 3 instances
 -   sd:weakly\_centered

 ##### Only "false" or not set

--   sd:compressed
+-   sd:compressed - only 11 instances
--   sd:terminal
+-   sd:terminal - only 1 instance

 ##### Can be "true" or "false"